Benford behavior resulting from stick and box fragmentation processes: Proof of Theorem

-For the rest of this paper, we prove Conjecture 4.1 of \cite{box fragmentation} for any $m\geq 2$ and $d\leq m$.
-Physically, this means that we consider any arbitrary dimensional volume of faces of that dimension of the $m$-dimensional box.
-We assume that the $\log(P_i)$ are i.i.d., have mean 0 and variance 1, are finitely supported with support $[-C, C]$, and that the probability density function (PDF) of $Z_{i}^{(N)}$ is $f_{Z_{i}^{(N)}}(z_i)=\varphi(z_i)+A(z_i)$, where $A(z_i)=O(N^{-1/2-\delta})$ for some $\delta>0$.
-We also assume that the cumulative density function (CDF) of $Z_{i}^{(N)}$ is given by $F_{Z_{i}^{(N)}}(z_i)=\Phi(z_i)+B(z_i)$, where $\Phi$ is the CDF of $N(0,1)$ and $B(z_i)=O(N^{-\delta})$.
-We prove that the maximum $d$-dimensional volume $\mathfrak{m}_d^{(N)}$ of a $d$-dimensional face of the $m$-dimensional box converges to strong Benford behavior.
-Once we prove this statement, then by the maximum criterion established in \cite{box fragmentation}, we have that the $d$-dimensional volume $V_d^{(N)}$ of the $d$-dimensional faces of the $m$-dimensional box also converges to strong Benford behavior.
+Under these conditions, our goal is then to prove that the volume $\mathfrak{m}_d^{(N)}$ of the largest $d$-dimensional face of a $m$-dimensional fragmented box converges to strong Benford behavior.
+Once we prove this, then by the Maximum Criterion, the volume $V_d^{(N)}$ of the $d$-dimensional faces of a $m$-dimensional fragmented box also converges to strong Benford behavior.
+To begin, let us first introduce the notion of order statistics.

-The key idea behind our proof is the use of the Mean Value Theorem and a recursive method of change of variables and consistent cancellation that provide upper bounds on the error terms in terms of Gaussian densities.
-We shall explore this more in Section \ref{section: equidistribution}.